tom-power/katcher/README.md

 Use by calling `match` on a `CharSequence` with a lambda that will have available:

 - an `input` property with an overloaded `equals` to do regex matching with
-- `match` property and `matchXAs` to help with destructuring capture groups
+- a `matches` property and `matchXAs` methods to access capture groups

 Mainly for fun :)